diwashshrestha13/SQL_Power_BI-Logistic_dataset-/README.md

 Designed a Power BI dashboard with key insights and visuals separted into 3 dashboard.
 - Created DAX measures for KPIs like average KPI's, cumilative earnings, ratios, filters.

-- A cumulative earnings received was calculated using DAX and visualized in a line chart over the years to visualize the year company earned more than the due sum from customers.
+- Cumulative earnings received were calculated using DAX and visualized in a line chart over the years to visualize the year company's earning against the due sum from customers.
-- A bar chart comparing orders delivered and orders pending to unnderstand the year the company performance trend.
+- A bar chart comparing orders delivered and orders pending to understand the year the company performance trend.
 - A stacked column chart to understand the category, in which the company made the highest revenue but also which industry the company failed to receive payment from.

-Some example of the DAX measure used and it's usage.
+Some examples of the DAX measure used usage.

-for creating cumulative measure following DAX expression was written;
+for creating cumulative paid received measures following DAX expression was written;

-        CumulativeMembers =
-            VAR MaxDate = MAX('CALENDAR'[Date])
-        RETURN
-            CALCULATE(
+       cumulativepaid = CALCULATE(
-        COUNT('membership'[MembershipStatus]),
-            FILTER(
-                ALL('CALENDAR'),
+                      SUM(payment_details[Paid_Column]),
-                    'CALENDAR'[Date] <= MaxDate
+               'CALENDAR'[Date] <= MAX('CALENDAR'[Date]))

-                )
-        )
-Snap of the line graph:
+line graph:

 ![Image](https://github.com/user-attachments/assets/e23fa154-3183-4d12-80a0-3dd232f49c11)